Interpreter Roster: Spoken Language, Health Care

 We would like to thank the more than 650 interpreters and stakeholders who have helped with this process in so many ways.

-A person claiming to represent the Minnesota Department of Health has been calling interpreters on the roster and asking to interview them during the evening, at a hotel.
-The Minnesota Department of Health is NOT requesting interviews with interpreters.
-For reasons of safety, we encourage you not to meet with anyone unless you can verify their identity and you meet in an area visible to the public.
+For reasons of safety, we encourage you not to meet with anyone outside of a health care setting, unless you can verify their identity and you meet in an area visible to the public.